This Guinness beer bread ‘no yeast’ recipe can be made in under an hour and tastes amazing with the wonderful taste of the classic Irish stout.

-I am really excited to shared this bread with you.
+I am really excited to shared this beer bread with you.
 If you have never tasted beer bread, you don’t know what you are missing.
 It is sweet, buttery, moist and chewy.
-Every time I have beer bread I am utterly amazed at how delicious it is.
-It is great simply with butter, but imagine grilled ham and cheese with this bread (link for grilled ham and cheese recipe found here).
+Every time I have this Guinness bread I am utterly amazed at how delicious it is.

 Now this bread is not with just any beer.
 This bread is made with Guinness.
 The classic Irish stout has a wonderful flavour and with every bite of this bread you can taste the Guinness.
 It is amazing because the taste of Guinness is present but not overpowering.

 Not only do I love the flavour of this bread, but I also love how easy it is to make.
 There is no yeast in this bread, so there is no kneading required.
 There is also no need to let it rest and rise.